paztronomer/uband_endeavor/README.md

 # Skytemplates for u-band

 ## 1) For selection of exposures
+I selected public data from NOAO, which combined with DES data is the dataset I'm working with.
+Data range is 20170102 to 20190116.

 I used number of objects vs exposure time as an indicator.
 Using the script `plot_nobjects.py`, 536 exposures were selected, as plotted on `nobj_exptime_r4083.png`.
 There is a SQL script to query for number of objects per exposure (`query_nobjects_exptime_r4083.sql`).
 As this selection had many exposures with issues, I made sub-selections, as listed on different files under `skypca/`:

 | filename | N exposures | source of exposures | comments |